Take a closer look at the history of Porirua’s harbourside, from early Māori settlements to cutting edge contemporary engineering developments.

 Kai Tahi has a simple but powerful mission: to transform the traditional idea of a food-court into a cultural and creative harbourside hub for the Porirua Community.

 Historic images on display include aerial photographs from Whites Aviation, 19th century engravings and 20th century paintings.
+NOTE: This event now starts on Oct 21st.
+Originally, it started on the 18th.

 Health & Safety